mootools/mootools-more/README.md

   * Sortables now deal with draggables that contain radio inputs to prevent them from being unchecked when you drag one that is.
 * Date
   * Dashes in `Date.parse` weren't always parsed right
+  * added millisecond support to UTC parsing and to formatting as `%s`
+  * added `%e` option to Date.format.
+Prints non padded day number.
 * HtmlTable
   * HtmlTable is now less likely to fail in tables w/ rowspan/colspan going on
   * HtmlTable.push now accepts an actual TR element.